Skip to main content

 No. Synod 2024 did not reverse previous decisions or change the status of the CRCNA’s relationship with the RCA.

-More than 160 years ago a few congregations left the Reformed Church in America over differences of opinion on matters such as the use of hymns in worship services, catechetical instruction for youth, open communion, Christian day schools, and membership in secret, oath-bound societies.
+More than 160 years ago a handful of Dutch immigrant congregations in West Michigan refused to join the Reformed Church in America over disagreements about the use of hymns in worship, catechetical instruction for youth, educational practices, open communion and host of other theological and cultural issues.
 These churches were the beginning of a new denomination, the Christian Reformed Church in North America.
 In more recent decades, these two denominations have moved closer together, pledging in 2014 to “act together in all matters except those in which deep differences of conviction compel them to act separately” (per the Lund Principle; see Agenda for Synod 2014, p.
 265; Acts of Synod 2014, p.
 504).
 That commitment continues.

 Synod 2024 asked the Ecumenical and Interfaith Relations Committee (EIRC) of the CRCNA to communicate with the RCA to seek clarity regarding their commitment to “our shared confessional heritage, doctrine, and practice” as well as to clarify their “ongoing commitment in faith and practice to Heidelberg Catechism Q&A’s 108 and 109, specifically in relation to the forbidding of unchastity,” which Synod 2022 of the CRC declared to encompass homosexual sex.
 Synod also asked to receive “clarification on whether RCA clergy have been, or are being, permitted to solemnize same-sex marriages, or to themselves remain in same-sex marriages or romantic partnerships, while remaining ministers in good standing.”
 In addition, synod asked the EIRC to make a recommendation to Synod 2025 about whether the RCA should remain a “church in communion” with the CRCNA on the basis of these findings.